JIC-CSB/jicagile/README.rst

 ``-e`` is short hand for ``--theme``.

 Note that the ``agl`` tool simply creates text files.
 It can be therefore be used together with ``git``.
-It can be quite satisfying to have the agile project management files under version control on GitHub.
+In fact all of the commands above automatically have Git integration built-in.
+It can be very satisfying to have the agile project management files under version control on GitHub.

 Once you have had your sprint review meeting and all the relevant